CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - Share direct-message Slack channels with each other.
 - Be mutually supportive.

-## Study habits
+## Study and research

 As mentioned above, working through a Code Louisville session is a lot like working through a college course.
 That means working through a session is going to involve a lot of self-directed learning.
 You'll have to set your work times, and stick to them.
 You'll have to focus on murky areas and work on them until they become clear.
 If you have a problem, you will likely have to research the question yourself and adapt the answer to your specific need.
 The mentors and Code Louisville staff will help where possible, but most of the effort will come from you.

 Here are some study tips that may be helpful:
-- Set a goal when you begin your study time, such as "I want to fix a styling error."
+- Set a goal when you begin your study time, such as "I want to set up Flexbox."
+- Have basic documentation and reference material on hand.
 - Good study is basically exploratative.
 Set a direction, then hack away at obstacles toward your goal.
 - Find out how you learn best.
 Find a quiet spot, and hold down distractions.
 - Get into a flow as you build that house of cards in your head.

-## Research

-...Remarks on research...

-Here are some research tactics that may be helpful:
 - When researching on Google, make sure your search terms are accurate enough to locate what you want to find.

+You may find the following links helpful:
+- [Code Louisville template project] [link]
+- [Learn Difficult Concepts with the ADEPT Method] (https://betterexplained.com/articles/adept-method/)
+- [How to Become a More Effective Learner] (https://www.verywellmind.com/how-to-become-a-more-effective-learner-2795162)
-- item
+- [W3Schools] [link]

 ## Workflow